 What this means is that you will be making a commitment to 1) nurture your child’s relationship with God, the church, its pastor and members.
 2) bring your child to worship on a weekly basis.
 3) teach your child to pray at meals, bedtime, and other occasions.
 4) provide for their Christian instruction at home, in Sunday School, and other children’s programs provided by the church.
 5) Bring your child to confirmation.
 6) Celebrate your child’s baptismal birthday.
 7) Provide an example of a Christian life.
 8) Provide them with a Bible at the appropriate age and help them to read it.

 To fulfill these promises, families who plan to baptize their children at King of Glory ought to be members who are actively involved in the ministry of the church.
 While being a member of King of Glory is not a requirement for having a baptism, we cannot stress enough the importance of being connected to a worshiping community.
-If you are not currently connected to King of Glory or another Christian church we ask that you would consider attending Sunday morning worship with us regularly for a period of time before scheduling a baptism.
-We would also invite you to make plans to attend our next new member orientation.
+If you are not currently connected to King of Glory or another Christian church we ask that you would attend Sunday morning worship with us regularly for a period of time before scheduling a baptism.
+We would also invite you to make plans to attend our next new member orientation and get connected to a church.
+Without the sure promise of the faith being nurtured in the child, in good conscience, we cannot baptize an individual.

 Baptism is a gift that God gives to us.
 But with any gift, if the gift is not opened up, it is a wasted gift.
 We want you to be able to fully open this gift and discover the full blessing of baptism.